-The purpose of positive economics is to make accurate statements about economic phenomena.
-I also believe this is the purpose of any science.
+I believe the goal of economics is to make accurate statements about economic phenomena.
+I think this is the purpose of any science.
 Scientists attempt to make accurate statements about their object of study.
-The hard part is determining what statements are true.

-2. Determine the validity of the economic statement
+2. Accumulate evidence to determine the validity of the economic statement

-In my opinion, testing economic statements (step 2) is the most important part of economics.
+In my opinion, the second step is the most important part of economics.
 Building a DSGE model is cool, but it's only a statement.
 I believe it's more important to find evidence that supports or disputes an economic statement in order to determine its accuracy.
-That's why I'm a big fan of econometrics and the empirical revolution in economics.
+That's why I support econometrics and the empirical revolution in economics.
 I'm inspired by innovative methods that determine the validity of economic statements.

 I believe one of the most common mistakes in modern economics is too much time spent building complex formal economic statements and not enough emphasis testing the validity of those statements.
-I believe economic statements do not need to be complex in order to be testable.
+Sometimes it's better to just use common language.